AckerApple/button-automater/README.md

 When you want Node code to be able to output keyboard strokes or listen to keyboard strokes, follow the following:

+> ⚙️ System Preferences > 🛡 Security & Privacy > ⌨️ Input Monitoring > Add your bash script

-> ⚙️ System Preferences > 🛡 Security & Privacy > ⌨️ Input Monitoring > Add Terminal and check the check boxes (⚠️ This may not be a safe security practice to give all of Terminal input monitoring)
+> Deprecated steps (use if above steps do not work) ~~⚙️ System Preferences > 🛡 Security & Privacy > ⌨️ Input Monitoring > Add Terminal and check the check boxes (⚠️ This may not be a safe security practice to give all of Terminal input monitoring)~~